hantsy/spring-reactive-sample/docs/start/first.md

 # Create a WebFlux application from Scratch

-An example exceeds thousands of words.
-Let's begin to write some codes and enjoy the reactive programming brought by Spring 5.
+A working example is worth a thousand words.
+Let's write code and explore the reactive programming features introduced in Spring Framework 7.

 As an example, I will reuse the same concept in my former [Spring Boot sample codes](https://github.com/hantsy/angularjs-springmvc-sample-boot) which is a simple blog application.